keycloakify/docs.keycloakify.dev/README.md

 {% hint style="info" %}
 This video from The UI Dawg is great to give you an overview of how Keycloakify operates but don't treat it as a tutorial!  \
-The autoritative source is [the readme of the starter project](https://github.com/keycloakify/keycloakify-starter) and this documentation website!
+The authoritative source is [the readme of the starter project](https://github.com/keycloakify/keycloakify-starter) and this documentation website!
 {% endhint %}

 {% embed url="https://youtu.be/x3ux2JM1Bxk" %}